CATEGORY · 17 TERMS

 Carbon arrows are fin-stabilized projectiles made from carbon fiber, launched via a bow.
 Each arrow consists of a long, straight,...

-A dead shaft arrow is an arrow made from a stiff material that does not flex or bend meaningfully when...
+A dead shaft is an arrow that is made from a stiff material and does not flex or bend when...

 Flight Arrow: Design, Uses & Arrow Flight Guide